pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1435 Podman

+Today I begin to use podman for my container activities.
+In the work, we use OpenShift to deploy our applications creating Pods, the problem is these Pods work inside RHEL servers, and well, sometimes we have permission problems about using docker in our local machines to test the applications.
+Podman and Docker have a lot of similarities but differ in some things like rootless containers.

 #### Day 1434 Good Code Practices

 Today I have been working on package all the classes related to a database connection into a java package for reuse